 As an Employer, Must My Employees Wear Masks?

+Beyond these county and city orders, however, there is additional guidance.
 According to OSHA, workplace PPE requirements must be based on the hazard to the worker.
 Employers are required under OSHA rules to provide employees with PPE that is necessary “to keep them safe while performing their jobs.”
 Keeping an employee safe during the COVID-19 pandemic can include providing and requiring use of PPE that will help to prevent exposure to the coronavirus and infection with COVID-19.
 The particular type of PPE with which an employer must comply is based on the employee’s risk of being infected with COVID-19.

 PPE includes face masks, as well as gloves, goggles, face shields, and respiratory protection.